MicrosoftDocs/quantum-docs/articles/pricing.md

 ### [Azure Quantum Credits](#tab/tabid-AQcredits)

 Azure Quantum Credits consumption is based on a resource-usage model.
-The cost of use is deducted from your Azure Quantum Credits based on the number of QGSs executed.
+The cost of use is deducted from your Azure Quantum Credits based on the number of Azure Quantum Tokens (AQTs).
 To learn more about credits, see [FAQ: Azure Quantum Credits](xref:microsoft.quantum.credits).

 |Includes access to| Pricing |
 |---|---|